Riding can be a great way to get some quality alone time, but it’s also a brilliant way of spending some time with your nearest and dearest.

 Another advantage of a trailer is that you may be able to fit a small balance bike in the storage space.
 This way, if your little one wants to ride for a bit they can, then jump back in the trailer when they get tired.

-Most child seats fit on the back of a bike, using an attachment system similar to a rear pannier or luggage rack.
 You can also get front-mounted child seats that usually sit on the top tube between the saddle and the handlebars.

 For the majority of child seats, you’ll need to ensure the bike you plan to use has the right mounts on the frame.

 Child seats are cheaper than trailers and require less leg and lung power.
 They’re great for outings in better weather, and most suit children from nine months to three or four years.
 A weight limit of 18 to 20kg is usual.

 After fitting the seat, accustom yourself to the bike’s compromised handling by taking a trial run with a big sack of potatoes.
 Also practice getting your leg over the top tube without swinging it over the saddle, or you may accidentally kick your passenger!

 Front seats affect the handling less than rear seats, but force you to ride bow-legged – okay for a mile or two, irritating beyond.

 When fitting, ensure the back of the seat is above or in front of the rear axle.
 Weight further back can ruin handling.
 You get better control with wide bars – flat or riser.

 Whatever seat you choose, get two attachment systems so you can swap the seat between your bike and your partner’s quickly and easily.